 ASVO Honours two valued members of the Australian wine industry

-Australian Society of Viticulture and Oenology (ASVO) President Dr Anthony Robinson announced yesterday two new Fellows of the Society, Dr Richard Hamilton and Gary Baldwin.
+Australian Society of Viticulture and Oenology President Brooke Howell announced two new Fellows of the Society, Sue Hodder and Peter Clingeleffer.
 ASVO Fellows are bestowed with this honour for their particularly outstanding and meritorious contribution to the grape and wine industry and to the Society.

-“The selection of Fellows was particularly difficult this year because of the extremely high calibre of candidates within the ASVO membership”, said Dr Robinson.
-“The collective wisdom that both these people encapsulate is extraordinary as is the diversity of their background and experience.”
+“The selection of Fellows was particularly difficult this year because of the extremely high calibre of candidates within the ASVO membership”, said Ms Howell.
+“The collective wisdom that both these individuals encapsulate is extraordinary as is the diversity of their background and experience.”